tokamak-network/tokamak-titond-backend/README.md

 ### Prerequisites
 **Golang**

-Titond is developed in golang. you need to install golang version 1.20 or higher
+Titond is developed in golang. you need to install golang version 1.20 or higher.
 - [install golang](https://go.dev/doc/install)

 **Ethereum API**